hezarai/hezar/docs/contributing.md

 ### Adding/Improving documents

 Have a suggestion to enhance our documentation or want to contribute entirely new sections?
-We welcome your input!
+We welcome your input!<br>
-Here's how you can get involved:
+Here's how you can get involved:<br>
 Docs website is deployed here: [https://hezarai.github.io/hezar](https://hezarai.github.io/hezar) and the source for the docs are located at the [docs](https://github.com/hezarai/hezar/tree/main/docs) folder in the root of the repo.
 Feel free to apply your changes or add new docs to this section.
 Notice that docs are written in Markdown format.
 In case you have